-When measuring precise RVs, the airmass limit for optimized ESPRESSO operations is imposed by the Atmosperic Dispersion Correctors (ADC's).
-The ADC's were designed for a maximum airmass of 2.2 (the value depends on the atmospheric conditions and therefore can vary slightly).
-If a user chooses to observe a star at a higher airmass, the ADC will fix the dispersion correction to the maximum and the remaining dispersion will be present in the observed spectrum.
-Since in this case the ADC's correction is not complete, the measured RV may be affected.

-As an example, at an airmass of 2.2 the amplitude of the dispersion correction residuals on the position of the star on the sky is of approximately of 0.030 arcsec.
+ESO's VLT can observe down to an elevation of 20 degrees, i.e., an airmass of 2.9.
+However, the airmass limit for optimized ESPRESSO operations is imposed by the Atmosperic Dispersion Correctors (ADC's) limit.
+The ADC's were designed for a maximum airmass of 2.2.
+If a user chooses to observe a star at a higher airmass, the ADC will be configured for the maximum value of 2.2; the remaining uncorrected dispersion will be present in the observed spectrum.
+A loss of flux may result from centering errors, the SED may be affected, and with it the RV.
+For reference, at an airmass of 2.2 the amplitude of the dispersion correction residuals on the position of the star on the sky is of approximately of 0.030 arcsec.
 If the airmass is larger than 2.2, for every additional 0.1 in airmass the dispersion grows by approximately 0.150".